SolaceLabs/solace-tryme-cli/EXAMPLES.md

 // execute a specific queue command from the named configuration

-__stm manage queue --config cloud-broker.json --name queue__
+stm manage queue --config cloud-broker --name queue

 // execute the default queue command with settings defined on the default
 // configuration 'stm-cli-config.json', but with command-line overrides

-__stm manage queue --update --add-subscriptions solace/try/me "stm/logistics/>"__
+stm manage queue --update --add-subscriptions solace/try/me "stm/logistics/>"

 NOTE: You can override any of the queue parameters that are applied only for this instance of execution!

-// If you want to run a queue purely command based on the command-line parameters
+// If you want to run a queue entirely based on the command-line parameters
 // without any reference to recorded command settings, you can do so by specifying
 // requisite parameters in the command-line

-__stm manage queue --create my-queue --semp-url http://localhost:8080/SEMP/v2/config --semp-vpn default --semp-username admin --semp-password admin --add-subscriptions  stm/cli/topic --list-subscriptions__
+stm manage queue --create my-queue --semp-url http://localhost:8080/SEMP/v2/config --semp-vpn default --semp-username admin --semp-password admin --add-subscriptions  stm/cli/topic --list-subscriptions

 NOTE: The following examples demonstrate how to update an existing command settings in a configuration, as well as how to duplicate (copy) a command